-The history of case hardening and its processes
+The history of case-hardening and its processes

-Describing the various processes of Case Hardening.
+Describing the various processes of case-hardening.

-Case Hardening is a metal surface process also referred to as surface hardening.
+Case-hardening is a metal surface process also referred to as surface hardening.
 It is an ancient technology that goes back to approximately 1400BC.

-The origins of Case Hardening
+The origins of case-hardening

 Around 1400 BC, hardening methods began to appear in armouries around the world.
-It was well known that the sharpness and hardness of a weapon’s edge could be enhanced by immediately plunging the newly formed weapon into cold water or oil after the item was heated up to the temperature required for forging.
-The temperate can also be judged by the colour of the hot steel, you have to aim for a cherry red colour.
+It was well known that the sharpness and hardness of a weapon's edge could be enhanced by immediately plunging the newly formed weapon into cold water or oil after the item was heated up to the temperature required for forging.
+The temperate can also be judged by the color of the hot steel, you have to aim for a cherry red color.

 It was known to make the edge harder and sharper, but it was not understood why the process made the edge better.